 - The Interpreter

-- Now, for many Mormons and the Bible, those sources may not be sufficient.
-When that’s the case, I suggest you find a Mormon scholar who is trustworthy and respected, and look at their footnotes, the non-LDS sources they use.
+- Now, for many Mormons those sources may not be sufficient when it comes to studying the Bible.
+If that’s the case, I suggest you find a Mormon scholar who is trustworthy and respected, and look at their footnotes, the non-LDS sources they use.
 I have, of course, listed many of these for the Old Testament (four posts, scroll down) and New Testament (three posts, linked from first one), especially introductory books and mainstream reference works.
 I also discuss a number of them in my Sperry piece above, and the follow-up online.
 Welch’s article above also has some suggestions about how to find good authors, publishers, and books.

 - Is the author writing in their field of expertise?
 What are their credentials?
 (Amateurs and non-specialists can do good work, but they’re more likely to make common mistakes than specialists.)
 What kind of sources do they cite?
 Do their arguments make sense?
 What do LDS experts think about their work in general or specific?
 Are there LDS reviews of the book or author in question?
 (The Maxwell Institute, BYU Studies, FAIR, and the Interpreter all do book reviews and book notes.)